FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/why-we-need-to-fight-for-our-privacy.md

 But it may not just be shoes that they’re selling.
 They may be targeting us with content in an attempt to influence our views and opinions, drive us to artificially inflated emotional states, and [manipulate and control our feelings.](https://www.forbes.com/sites/kashmirhill/2014/06/28/facebook-manipulated-689003-users-emotions-for-science/?sh=45825512197c)

 Furthermore, this data doesn’t just stay with private companies — it’s often siphoned up by governments all over the world.
-Even ***if*** you trust your government not to misuse this data, ***and*** trust that there are no rogue employees in your government, a future government might not behave the same way.
+Even **_if_** you trust your government not to misuse this data, **_and_** trust that there are no rogue employees in your government, a future government might not behave the same way.
 Regimes come and go, but this data is forever.
 It can be picked over at any time in the future, and we have no idea who might get access to it.
 All too often, there is little to no oversight or accountability about how this mass data being collected is actually utilized by governments.

-Snowden points out in his book *Permanent Record*:
+Snowden points out in his book _Permanent Record_:

-*“This system of near-universal surveillance was set up not just without our consent, but in a way that deliberately hid every aspect of its programs from our knowledge.
-At every step, the changing procedures and their consequences were kept from everyone, including most lawmakers.”*
+> This system of near-universal surveillance was set up not just without our consent, but in a way that deliberately hid every aspect of its programs from our knowledge.
+At every step, the changing procedures and their consequences were kept from everyone, including most lawmakers.

 The current narrative pushed on us by those who would have us sacrifice our privacy is that privacy and security are at odds with each other.
 The opposite is true.
-A world without privacy is ***less*** secure.
+A world without privacy is **_less_** secure.

-When journalists, whistleblowers, and activists cannot communicate without government surveillance, and share information with the public that is vital for holding our governments accountable, we are ***less*** secure.
+When journalists, whistleblowers, and activists cannot communicate without government surveillance, and share information with the public that is vital for holding our governments accountable, we are **_less_** secure.

-When we can’t openly express ourselves because we know we’re perpetually monitored and we fear reprisal for thoughts that go against accepted mainstream dogma, our future as an open society is ***less*** secure.
+When we can’t openly express ourselves because we know we’re perpetually monitored and we fear reprisal for thoughts that go against accepted mainstream dogma, our future as an open society is **_less_** secure.

-When we can’t keep our personal information private, and instead must hand it over to countless entities that are unable to protect that information, our reputation and financial well-being is ***less*** secure.
+When we can’t keep our personal information private, and instead must hand it over to countless entities that are unable to protect that information, our reputation and financial well-being is **_less_** secure.

 Surveillance is an instrument of power consistently wielded by totalitarian regimes.
 Think of the precedents that we’re setting for future generations – If we normalize a lack of privacy, we risk creating a future society that resembles our most terrifying dystopian fiction stories of today.

-Snowden once said: *“It is, in a dark way, psychologically reassuring to say, ‘Oh, everything is monitored and there's nothing I can do.
-I shouldn't bother.’
-[The problem is that it's not true.”](https://twitter.com/Snowden/status/1546790812704440322)*
+Snowden once said:

+> It is, in a dark way, psychologically reassuring to say, ‘Oh, everything is monitored and there's nothing I can do.
+I shouldn't bother.’ —[The problem is that it's not true.](https://twitter.com/Snowden/status/1546790812704440322)

-The erosion of privacy is not inevitable, and we ***must fight*** in order to prevent it.
+The erosion of privacy is not inevitable, and we **_must fight_** in order to prevent it.
 We can make better choices in our lives that safeguard our privacy.
 We can push back against those who would take our privacy from us.
-But most importantly, ***we must start to care***, and change the complacent culture around privacy.
+But most importantly, **_we must start to care_**, and change the complacent culture around privacy.
 We must do this for our future because the stakes are too high.